 Bernhard Loibner is a composer, musician and media artist from Vienna, Austria.

-With his music Loibner treats various musical genres: from experimental electronic and electro-acoustic, to post-rock and pop, from audio-visual to radio art.
+With his music Loibner treats various musical genres: from experimental and electro-acoustic, to post-rock and pop, from audio-visual to radio art.
 His musical compositions are characterized by the use of live electronics and computers as unique instruments based on software he writes himself.

-The music he creates oscillates between intricate 3-dimensional sound textures and harsh noises.
+The music he creates oscillates between intricate sound textures and harsh noises.
 His sounds often imply a pulsating moment while developing continuously reconfigured rhythmical structures beyond metrical beats.
 A carefully composed balance between movement and quietness is at the centre of his musical aesthetics.

-His work has been released on CD and DVD and has been presented in numerous live concerts, performances and screenings all over the world e.g. Generator Wien, Elektra Montreal, Stuttgarter Filmwinter, Ars Electronica Linz, The Whitechapel Art Gallery London, Videomedeja Festival Novi Sad, Videoformes Festival Clermond-Ferrand, Kortfilmfestival Leuven, File HIPERSÔNICA Sao Paolo, Sonoimagenes Buenos Aires, Thailand New Media Arts Festival Bangkok etc.
+His work has been released on CD and DVD and was presented in numerous live concerts, performances and screenings all over the world e.g. Generator Wien, Elektra Montreal, Stuttgarter Filmwinter, Ars Electronica Linz, The Whitechapel Art Gallery London, Videomedeja Festival Novi Sad, Videoformes Festival Clermond-Ferrand, Kortfilmfestival Leuven, File HIPERSÔNICA Sao Paolo, Sonoimagenes Buenos Aires, Thailand New Media Arts Festival Bangkok etc.

 unidentified musical subject, CD/Vinyl, moozak, 2010